 Church grounds are, in places, very overgrown but there some very finely carved gravestones to be found amongst the weeds.
 In addition to the usual angels and cherubs, a gravestone depicting a human skull peers out from behind ivy, reminding the casual onlooker of Man's mortality.
+The skull is winged, noting the flight of the soul to heaven.
 The script on this stone is too faded to read but I would think that this stone was pre 1720.

 A war memorial stands in the church grounds, and the area around this is well tended.
-Another stone worthy of mention is pictured second down on the right.
-This features a pilots head, looking over towards what is now known as Peterborough Business Airfield, just across the fields on the edge of the village.
-During the Second World War this was known as Glatton Airfield and was the home of USAF 457th Bombardment Group.
-This group operated from Glatton.
-The memorial stands in the church grounds to those who fell during that conflict.
-The village sign also remembers the village's wartime connections, showing Connington church, with a bomber flying over it.
+Another stone features a pilots head, looking over towards what is now known as Peterborough Business Airfield, where Glatton Airfield was during the war.
+The village sign also remembers the village's wartime connections, showing Conington church, with a bomber flying over it

 This church is a delight.
 Well worth taking a look at if you are in the area.